hkxs/xml-cli-module/README.md

 ## Pre-Requisites
 This module requires XmlCli BIOS driver enabled and ROOT privileges.

+> [!IMPORTANT]
+> This is a Linux only module, there's no support for any other OS.
+PIP will
+> fail to install this package on any other OS.

 ## Usage

 To use this module simply create an instance of XmlCli: